determined-ai/determined/docs/integrations/ide/vscode.rst

 #.
 An additional quirk of using CMD for the ssh step is that the key file needs to be moved out of
    the WSL filesystem, otherwise there will be permission ambiguity that Windows OpenSSH won't like.
-   To circumvent this, we need to move or copy the file to the windows filesystem.
+   To circumvent this, we need to move or copy the file to the Windows filesystem.
 This key file can be found in WSL in the directory `/home/<username>/.cache/determined/shell/<your_shell_id>/key`.
-   This file needs to be moved to the Windows Filesystem.

    .. code::